a-h/sqlitekv/README.md

 Query(ctx context.Context, query string, args map[string]any) (output []Record, err error)
 // Mutate runs a mutation against the store, and returns the number of rows affected.
 Mutate(ctx context.Context, query string, args map[string]any) (rowsAffected int64, err error)
-// MutateAll runs the mutations against the store.
-Put/patch operations are executed in a transaction, deletions are executed separately.
+// MutateAll runs the mutations against the store, in the order they are provided.
 //
-// Use the Put, Patch, Delete, DeleteKeys, DeletePrefix and DeleteRange functions to populate the operations argument.
+// Use the Put, Patch, PutPatches, Delete, DeleteKeys, DeletePrefix and DeleteRange functions to populate the operations argument.
-MutateAll(ctx context.Context, operations ...MutateAllInput) (rowsAffected int64, err error)
+MutateAll(ctx context.Context, mutations ...db.Mutation) (rowsAffected []int64, err error)
 ```

 ## Tasks